andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 In general, there are different types of background work.
 If you want to learn more about that, please see [appendix A](#appendix-a)

+So...
-WorkManager is the right solution when you want to make sure that an enqueued task <u>always finish regardless of the current app state.</u>

-For example, scheduled work gets executed even when the user navigates away from the app, and scheduled work even survives process death and device reboot!
+*`WorkManager` is the right solution when...*
+**1.** ... you want to run a time or CPU intensive task in the background and, **2.** ... you want to make sure that the task <u>always finish</u> (regardless of the current app state, process state or user behaviour) => Scheduled work even survives process death and device reboot!

-WorkManager tries to run the background task in a battery efficient way and by doing so, it defers the execution of tasks.
-If your background work is not deferrable... well, don't use WorkManager.

-WorkManager supports Android 4.0+ (API 14+).
-It provides a simple interface and takes care to pick the best possible API for executing the background work depending on the device configuration (API level, play services support).
-Internally, `WorkManager` delegates the work to one of the following three APIs:
-* `JobScheduler` (API 23+)
-* Firebase `JobDispatcher` (below API 23 and in case play services are available)
-* `AlarmManager` with `BroadcastReceiver` (fallback)

-### When to use WorkManager
+**3.** .. the task is <u>not time-critical</u> because the execution might get deferred to achieve battery efficiency

 Examples:
 * Syncing data (a mail client could sync emails by using WorkManager)
 * uploading collected user files like photos or videos
 * doing time-consuming operations on data

-### When not to use WorkManager
-* In any case which does not require a guaranteed execution or a task, which is not deferrable.
-* In case that time-criticality is essential, you should not use `WorkManager`
+*`WorkManager` is **NOT** the right solution when...*
+* ... you don't need a guaranteed execution -> when it simply doesn't make sense to finish an enqueued task in certain circumstances (for example a background task that is bound to a certain screen doesn't need to get executed once the user left the app)
+* ... you want to execute a non-deferrable task (time-criticality)
-* In case that you need to need to run a task at an exact time (such as an alarm clock or reminder), use `AlarmManager` instead
+* ... you want to execute the task at an exact time (such as an alarm clock or reminder) -> use `AlarmManager` instead
-* In case that you have a long-running background task that needs to be executed immediately and is related to an ongoing user focussed activity (like music playback, location tracking), use `ForegroundService`
+* ... you have a long-running background task that needs to be executed immediately and is related to an ongoing user focussed activity (like music playback, location tracking) -> use `ForegroundService` instead

 ### What makes WorkManager beneficial?
 WorkManager takes care of compatibility issues and follows best practices to execute background work in a battery efficient way.
+It supports Android 4.0+ (API 14+) and provides a simple and flexible API.

-It makes it easy to
+The WorkManager API makes it easy to
 * schedule periodic tasks
+* schedule unique (singleton) tasks
 * set up dependent chains of tasks
 * parallelize work
 * set execution constraints (e.g., only execute the task when the network is present, when storage is not low, when the battery is not low)

+WorkManager takes care to pick the best possible API for executing the background work depending on the device configuration (API level, play services support).
+Internally, `WorkManager` delegates the work to one of the following three APIs:
+* `JobScheduler` (API 23+)
+* Firebase `JobDispatcher` (below API 23 and in case play services are available)
+* `AlarmManager` with `BroadcastReceiver` (fallback)

 ## How to use WorkManager
 The WorkManager API has the following building blocks: